MCPHub LabRegistrylinkedin-mcp-server

 }

+The @latest tag ensures you always run the newest version — uvx checks PyPI on each client launch and updates automatically.
 The server starts quickly, prepares the shared Patchright Chromium browser cache in the background under ~/.linkedin-mcp/patchright-browsers, and opens a LinkedIn login browser window on the first tool call that needs authentication.

 uvx Setup Help